abrookins/andrewbrookins.com/_posts/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

 Here are examples of what most people would probably call "greatness":

-- The winner of a gold metal at the Olympics, or a career athlete who wins ten Olympic gold medals
+- The winner of a gold medal at the Olympics, or a career athlete who wins ten Olympic gold medals
 - The founder of a very successful company, or a serial entrepreneur who creates many successful companies
 - The author of a well-received and long-remembered novel, or a novelist who writes many such novels